Chester Zoo: Elephants of the Asian Forest

-For recent research into a disease risk, see Elephant endotheliotropic herpesvirus.
+On 10 February 2011, Sheba, the matriarch of Chester Zoo’s Asian elephant herd, had to be put down because of a digestive tract illness caused by an inability to chew her food because her last molar teeth were worn to stumps.

 Spirit of the Jaguar

-Spirit of the Jaguar was opened in 2001 and is sponsored by Jaguar Cars and was designed by McCormick Architecture.
+Sponsored by Jaguar Cars, Spirit of the Jaguar opened in 2001 and was designed by McCormick Architecture.
 The exhibit is split into four sections.
 The two inside are modelled on a rainforest and a dry savannah, and the two outside contain rivers and pools so that the jaguars can exercise their swimming skills.
-A new breeding pair of jaguars, Napo (spotted male) and Goshi (black female) arrived from separate French zoos in spring 2013.
-Goshi died in January 2022.

-The jaguars inhabit one of the four exhibits.
-The others house a family of bush dogs.
-Chilean pudú are housed adjacent to the bush dogs.
-Spirit of the Jaguar is also home to a colony of leaf-cutter ants, lake titicaca frogs, sloths, and an aquarium featuring numerous rainforest fish such as discus fish and shoals of tetra.
+A new breeding pair of Jaguars, Napo (Spotted male) and Goshi (Black female) arrived from separate French zoos in Spring 2013.
+Spirit of the Jaguar is also home to a colony of leaf-cutter ants, Azara's agoutis, bush dogs, sloths, and an aquarium featuring numerous rainforest fish such as Discus fish and shoals of tetra.
 The exhibit went through another makeover in late 2011, and now has a theme focusing on human/wildlife conflict.
-An outdoor enclosure for two-toed sloths is located just outside which also houses Azara's agouti.
+An outdoor enclosure for two-toed sloths is currently under construction.

 Realm of the Red Ape

 Realm of the Red Ape is a £3.5 million extension to the existing orangutan house, home to Bornean orangutans, and was the most expensive capital project in the zoo's history before the construction of Islands.
 The exhibit opened to the public on 26 May 2007 after a two-year construction period.
 It comprises a new two-story building linked to the existing orangutan house with three indoor and two outdoor enclosures, providing accommodation for a larger number of apes.
 The outdoor areas can be viewed from a first floor public gallery and feature mesh roofs supported by tree-like structures which act as climbing frames for the apes.
-A male Sumatran orangutan was born at the zoo in November 2019.
 A further enclosure houses a group of lar gibbons.